AiJared/Python-RoadMap/OOP/OOP_Readme.md

 - **Responsibilities**: Divide the work into different **actors**, each with a different responsiblity.
 Try to describe responsibilities using action verbs.
 These actions will form the classes for the program.

+- **Independence**: Define the work for each class to be independent from other classes as possible.
+Subdivide responsibilities between classes so that each class has **autonomy** over some aspect of the program.
+Give data (as in stance variables) to the class that has jurisdiction over the actions that require access to this data.